 This is only possible without contradiction, in so far as he admits that such afflictions are the reflex of his stillborn quietist positionality from the spirit of the determined negation, which in any case is still closer to the doctor-free theocracy than to the concrete utopia of spiritualized nature as the home of naturalized man.

-Regarding the theoretical reason: the commonality [Gemeinsamkeit] that is brought about by experiencing pain, forms the germ of a future social synthesis that is more fundamental than anything that the money-mediated form of value can falsely reflect in terms of maddening [verrueckenden] categories and relationships (see p.
+Regarding the theoretical reason: the commonality [Gemeinsamkeit] that is brought about by experiencing pain, forms the germ of a future social synthesis that is more fundamental than anything that the money-mediated form of value can falsely reflect in terms of maddening and displacing [verrueckenden] categories and relationships (see p.
 93 et seq).

 Pain, this extreme of singularizing loneliness [Extrem der Vereinzelung], the UN-VALUE (ILLICH) par excellence, withstands so little in itself, but on the other hand is in principle so little interchangeable that it would evade the increasingly intensified mechanisms of alienation to which its genesis has entirely passed over.

-It would seem, however, that the author places a large part of his optimism on the repression of "terror and violence" through the experience of "physical pain" as an indispensable component of life's autonomy.
+It would seem, however, that the author places not a small part of his optimism on the repression of "terror and violence" through the experience of "physical pain" as an indispensable component of life's autonomy.
 Culturally patched up, medically anesthetized, drowned in drugs and alcohol, kept in dependency of most modern resuscitation devices in political torture ((and through "traceless" extermination torture in solitary cells)), today, the pain no longer marks the social barrier (!) of the transformation of man from a middle [Mitte] into a means [Mittel] of killing pain, because this means would consume violence, terror and drugs as "the only stimuli that can still mediate [vermitteln] an experience of self-awareness" (p.
 106).

 What remains would display itself as a senseless, unquestionable remnant of horror (Hiroshima).
 Of course, there could be no question of a communitizing function [vergemeinschaftende Funktion] of this kind of pain.
 In any case, it has long since lost its significance – if we want to believe ILLICH that it ever had such – of even setting an insurmountable barrier to the abuse of man by man.